 Flea’s favourite part of this attraction, though, was watching the local kids who skateboarded back down, listening the wheels ratting over the cobbles and the inevitable crash and yell as they fell over.
 Hilarious.

 Visit Castles and Palaces

 Copenhagen’s architecture is fascinating.
-There are some amazing new buildings to walk around – the opera house and the national library were spectacular highlights, but Denmark does castles particularly well.
+There are some amazing new buildings to walk around in Copenhagen with kids – the opera house and the national library were spectacular highlights, but Denmark does castles particularly well.